DAAC Data Subscription Requests

 Reverb account name: If you previously ordered data via Reverb and you have an account there, please indicate your account login name.
 (No passwords are required.)
 If you do not have a Reverb account, you must create one.
 Go to the Reverb "Create an Account" page.

 Data Set Title or ID: Please indicate the Data Set Title or Short Name ID.
-If you are unsure of these, please consult the following data summaries:
+If you are unsure of these, please consult the following Data Sets Web page:

 Data Set Versions: Please indicate the version number you prefer to receive.
 Algorithms are continually improved, as limitations become apparent in early versions of data.
 As a new algorithm becomes available, a new version of data is released.
 Users are encouraged to work with the latest version available, which is the highest version number.
-NISE data are Version 1.
-Refer to the following pages for AMSR-E and MODIS version numbers.
+Refer to the following Web pages for version information.

 Also specify whether you want to change to a new version as it becomes available, or continue to receive an earlier version until it is no longer available.

 Geographic Coordinates: Enter the approximate geographic coordinates of your study area.
 Data will not be subsetted upon delivery.
 This information is only used to identify data files that correspond to your study area, and to trigger a subscription for those files.
 You will receive the full data files.

 Other Special Restrictions: Please indicate other criteria for your subscription.
 Each MODIS, NISE, and SMAP file contains metadata that indicates the level of quality, percentage of cloud cover, percentage of missing data, and many other variables, specific to that file.
 For example, if you indicate you want files with less than 75 percent cloud cover, only files that meet this criteria will be included in the subscription.
 Experienced users may recognize some of the most commonly used quality indicators: